JuliaGraphs/MultilayerGraphs.jl/paper/tmp.md

 MultilayerGraphs.jl is an integral part of the [JuliaGraphs](https://github.com/JuliaGraphs) ecosystem extending Graphs.jl [@Graphs2021] so all the methods and metrics exported by Graphs.jl work for multilayer graphs, but due to the special nature of multilayer graphs the package features a peculiar implementation that maps a standard integer-labelled vertex representation to a more user-friendly framework exporting all the objects an experienced practitioner would expect such as nodes, vertices, layers, interlayers, etc.

-MultilayerGraphs.jl features multilayer-specific methods and metrics including the global clustering coefficient, the overlay clustering coefficient, the multilayer eigenvector centrality, the multilayer modularity and the Von Neumann entropy.
+MultilayerGraphs.jl features specific methods and metrics including the global clustering coefficient, the overlay clustering coefficient, the multilayer eigenvector centrality, the multilayer modularity and the Von Neumann entropy.

 Finally, MultilayerGraphs.jl has been integrated within the [JuliaDynamics](https://github.com/JuliaDynamics) ecosystem so that any `Multilayer(Di)Graph` can be utilised as an argument to the `GraphSpace` constructor in Agents.jl [@Datseris2022].